-- There were 4.0 paid claims per 100 full-time-equivalent workers in 2016, down 54 percent from 1996. - The total cost of Minnesota's workers' compensation system was an estimated \$1.78 billion for 2016, or \$1.24 per \$100 of payroll. - ➤ Total cost per \$100 of payroll follows a multi-year cycle in line with a nationwide insurance pricing cycle; however, comparable points in the cycle indicate a long-term downward trend. - In 2016, on a current-payment basis, the three largest components of total workers' compensation system cost were medical benefits (35 percent), insurer expenses (31 percent) and indemnity benefits other than vocational rehabilitation (29 percent). - Pure premium rates for 2018 were down 51 percent from 1996, and were the lowest since that year. - Adjusting for average wage growth, both medical and indemnity benefits per insured claim rose rapidly between 1996 and 2003, but grew more slowly or stabilized
+- There were 4.1 paid claims per 100 full-time-equivalent workers in 2017, down 53 percent from 1997. - The total cost of Minnesota's workers' compensation system was an estimated \$1.62 billion for 2017, or \$1.08 per \$100 of payroll. - ➤ Total cost per \$100 of payroll follows a multi-year cycle in line with a nationwide insurance pricing cycle; however, comparable points in the cycle indicate a long-term downward trend. - In 2016, on a current-payment basis, the three largest components of total workers' compensation system cost were medical benefits (35 percent), insurer expenses (31 percent) and indemnity benefits other than vocational rehabilitation (29 percent). - Pure premium rates for 2019 were down 42 percent from 1997, in a consistent downward trend. - 1 See Glossary in Appendix A (p.
+57).
+The time periods involved in these findings vary because of data availability; because statistics by injury year, which are projected to full maturity, may not be sufficiently stable for the most recent years; and because statistics on dispute resolution timelines, which are given by year of dispute filing, need to be given sufficient time for the dispute resolution process to play out.

-- afterwards.
-Adjusted medical benefits per claim were just 5 percent higher in 2015 than in 2003; indemnity benefits were 1 percent lower.
-The average 2015 workers' compensation claim cost \$10,180 for medical and indemnity benefits combined (including vocational rehabilitation). - Relative to total payroll, indemnity benefits were down 40 percent between 1996 and 2016, while medical benefits were down 30 percent; this reflects the net effect of a falling claim rate and higher benefits per claim.
-Medical and indemnity benefits (including vocational rehabilitation) amounted to \$.68 per \$100 of payroll for 2016. - ➤ By counteracting the increase in benefits per claim, the falling claim rate has brought system cost per \$100 of payroll to historically low levels. - From 1996 through 2015, after adjusting for average wage growth, per paid indemnity claim: - ➤ total disability benefits rose 11 percent, with all of this increase occurring by 2001; - > temporary partial disability benefits fell 20 percent; - permanent partial disability benefits fell55 percent; and - ➤ stipulated benefits rose 90 percent (stipulated benefits occur through claim settlements and may include indemnity, medical and vocational rehabilitation benefits).
-This happened partly because the percentage of paid indemnity claims with stipulated benefits rose from 17 percent to 26 percent from 1996 to 2015. - In vocational rehabilitation (VR): - ➤ the participation rate increased from 15 to 25 percent of paid indemnity claimants from 1997 to 2016; and - ➤ after adjusting for average wage growth, the average cost of VR services per
+- Adjusting for average wage growth, both medical and indemnity benefits per insured claim rose rapidly between 1997 and 2003, but grew more slowly or stabilized afterwards.
+Adjusted indemnity benefits per claim were 6 percent higher in 2016 than in 2003; medical benefits were 4 percent higher.
+The average 2019 workers' compensation claim cost \$10,780 for medical and indemnity benefits combined (including vocational rehabilitation). - Relative to total payroll, indemnity benefits were down 31 percent between 1997 and 2017, while medical benefits were down 28 percent; this reflects the net effect of a falling claim rate and higher benefits per claim.
+Medical and indemnity benefits (including vocational rehabilitation) amounted to \$.70 per \$100 of payroll for 2016. - ➤ By counteracting the increase in benefits per claim, the falling claim rate has brought system cost per \$100 of payroll to historically low levels.

+Chapter 3 - Claims, benefits and costs: detail

+- After adjusting for average wage growth, per paid indemnity claim: - ➤ total disability benefits rose 25 percent between 1997 and 2002, and have remained relatively stable since; - temporary partial disability benefits fell 21 percent from 1997 to 2016; - > permanent partial disability benefits fell 58 percent from 1997 to 2016; and - ➤ stipulated benefits rose 68 percent from 1997 to 2015, with virtually all of this increase occurring by 2008 (stipulated benefits occur through claim settlements and may include indemnity, medical and vocational rehabilitation benefits).
+This happened partly because the percentage of paid indemnity claims with stipulated benefits rose from 17 percent to 24 percent from 1997 to 2015.